How To Grow And Care For Coneflower

 Water

-Even though many think of coneflower as being a tough and tolerant grower, the plant will grow even better if you keep a watering schedule.
+Even though many think of coneflower as a tough and tolerant grower, the plant will grow even better if you keep a watering schedule.
 Once the plants are established, try to give them about an inch of water every week through their first year.
 Keep your eye on them during droughts.
 They might require more.

 Temperature and Humidity